AstarNetwork/Astar/README.md

 ------------
 Here are the key milestones.

-1. Start the 3nd Lockdrop on Plasm Network (During Kusama Parachain Auction)
+1. Start the 3nd Lockdrop on Shiden Network (During Kusama Parachain Auction)
 1. Become a Kusama Parachain (TBA)
 1. Start the 3nd Lockdrop on Plasm Network (During Polkadot Parachain Auction)
 1. Become a Polkadot Parachain.
 (TBA)